Web Design Blog

 UX Designer

-There is a difference between a UX Web Designer and a UX Designer.
-The biggest difference between the two is that a UX Designer doesn’t have to know how to write code.
-A UX Designer’s role is mostly focused on designing software.
+There is a difference between a UI / Web Designer and a UX Designer.
+A UI Designer’s role is mostly focused on designing software.
 Their design process involves creating various mockups, typically using Sketch or the Adobe Creative suite, and maybe exporting their designs into Zeplin for review by the product managers or engineers.

-A UX Designer does not need to know how to write code for this role.
-However, knowing how to write code might give you an advantage over someone who does not.
-This is because interactive prototypes are valuable for demonstrating the flow of your design to product managers or stakeholders.
+A UX Designer knows that interactive prototypes are valuable for demonstrating the flow of your design to product managers or stakeholders.
 You might create a prototype entirely in SketchAdobe XD, or Figma.
 And while there are methods for turning your design into a prototype directly from one of these design tools, the sustainability of this kind of prototype isn’t very good.
 Broken links, poor semantics, and bad naming conventions typically occur after exporting your design straight from Figma into React.
-Therefore, knowing how to write code from scratch is still a very valuable commodity as a UX Designer.
-But coding / prototyping might make up only 10 – 20% of your role.

-Like a UX Web Designer, you’re going to want a design portfolio to show employers, and you’ll most likely want a graphic design degree or equivalent work experience before applying.
+Like a UI / Web Designer, you’re going to want a design portfolio to show employers, and you’ll most likely want a graphic design degree or equivalent work experience before applying.

 UX Designer Salary